Omobayode6/cloud-engineering/README.md

 * ifconfig - configure a network interface
 * ip - show/manipulate routing, network devices, interfaces and tunnels
 * ip a - pull up all ip informations

-## Groups & Users
--rw-r--r-- 1 root root 1031 Nov 18 09:22 /etc/passwd
-The first dash (-) indicates the type of file (d for directory, s for special file, and - for a regular file).
-* cat /etc/passwd - To get users and their groups
-* useradd <username> - To create user
-* useradd -m <username> - To create userwith home directory
-* useradd -g <primarygroupname> <username> - Add primary group name to user
-* groups <username> - To get the group name
-* id -gn <username> - To get the group name
-* id <username> - To get the useer and group id with the group name
-* usermod -G <groupname> <username> - Add user to another group
-* usermod -G <groupname1>,<groupname2> <username> - Add user to multiple groups

 ## apt
 * sudo - super user do (execute a command as another user)
 * apt - advanced package management tool(facilitate the process of installing and uninstalling linux software packages.)